moka-guys/mokabed/Bedmaker/Pan5232/Pan5232_logfile.md

 SNPs (when rsID provided) padded +/-5bb for all files

 Lists produced by R Haines and N Pinto using information from Heidi and Michael.

+# Fix ABHD5
+cp Pan5230_CP2_transcripts.txt ../Pan5232/Pan5232_CP2_transcripts.txt

+Manually fix Pan5232_CP2_transcripts.txt by using the find and replace function in VScode.
+Transcript changed from NM_020676.5 to NM_016006.4